Patrick-Njiru/Patrick-Njiru/README.md

 - 👀 I’m interested in coding, problem solving, shooting pool.
 - 🌱 I’m currently learning software engineering in Moringa School.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me - LinkedIn - [Patrick Njiru](httpswwwlinkedincominpatricknjiru7569241ba)

 <!---
 Patrick-Njiru/Patrick-Njiru is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.